 Of course, you can help yourself with average salary and hourly rate research conducted online.
 So here are the insights gathered on freelancermap and our freelancer survey.

 |Consulting & Management

 You can research freelance rates for specific skills on your own.
-Using the freelancermap’s directory, type in your keyword using the “Advanced search” option to perform a search and the country you are interested in.
+Using the freelancermap’s directory, type in your keyword to perform a search and the country you are interested in.

 Pricing Options for Freelance Projects

 You have now calculated your minimum desired hourly rate and while it’s good to know what your hours are worth, charging for your projects by the hour is normally not the best option for freelancers.